TrueBlocks/trueblocks-core/src/other/migrations/README-v2.0.0.md

 If you have gotten the above message, run this command:

 ```[bash]
-chifra init --all --chain <chain>      # or, if you previously used `chifra init` alone flag, use that.
+chifra init --all --chain <chain> --sleep .25     # or, if you previously used `chifra init` alone flag, use that.
 ```

 Depending on the speed of your Internet connection and the size of your chain this may take between a few minutes (for `sepolia`, for example) to as much as an hour or more (for `mainnet`).